loopstick/ResourcesForClasses/README.md

 	Your account name should be your name (unless for privacy reasons you'd prefer something else) and your repository name could be the course name.

+1. How do I edit the main text?

+		In order to edit the README.md file:
+		- Click on the README.md file in the top of your repository folder
+		- Click on the little pencil icon to edit the file
+		- Make any edits you wish
+		- Save the file by clicking on the green _Commit changes_ button at the bottom of the page

 1. Help!
 I created my account and repository, but I can't find the button that says "Create new file" or "Upload files".
 How do I fix this?

 	Answer: It sounds like you forgot to create a README.md file when you created the repository.
 See below.

 2. Help!
 I created a new repository but I forgot to check the box that says "Initialize this repository with a README".
 How can I create a README file?